 You can further enhance your experience by fitting this blind with a solar powered motor which is good for your budget & the environment.

 This is a step-up design from the Como, developed to include both a light filter and block-out blind on a single pair of brackets.
 If you would like having the extra privacy of a sunscreen/light filter during the day in addition to the block-out blind, then Como2 is for you.
 Most people install Como2 in their bedrooms because of the extra privacy.

 Both systems are used to link two or three Como/Como2 roller blinds together.
 The benefit of using these systems is that they reduce the amount of light coming through the gaps between the blinds which means you will less likely be disturbed by the light outside.

-If you want to control all the blinds that are joined together with the same chain or motor, choose the Link System (maximum joining 3 blinds).
-Alternatively, if you want to control each blind separately, then choose the Independent Link System (maximum joining 2 blinds).
+If you want to control all the blinds that are joined together with the same chain or motor, choose the Link System (connects maximum 3 blinds).
+Alternatively, if you want to control each blind separately, then choose the Independent Link System (connects maximum 2 blinds).

 This blind is designed for larger openings from 2411mm up to 3010mm wide.
 It is a great solution if you need to cover large window areas where a Link System is not suitable.

 Similar to Como2, this roller blind is designed to include both a light filter and block-out blind on a single pair of brackets.
 As a standard, the light filter/screen blind is installed closest to the window, and the block-out blind is installed (closest to the room) to ensure maximum light blocking and privacy.

 This blind is designed specifically for you if your room is bigger than 7.5sqm.
 You can be sure that this roller blind can handle the stress of the weight as it uses a heavy-duty 63mm diameter aluminium tube and a 1:3 ratio geared lifting mechanism which makes it easier to lift it.